xtensor-stack/xtensor/docs/source/developer/expression_tree.rst

 xfunction_base / xfunction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A node in the expression tree is represented by an instance of ``xfunction_base``.
-This is a template class whose
+A node in the expression tree may be represented by different classes in `xtensor`; here we focus on basic arithmetic
+operations and mathematical functions, which are represented by an instance of ``xfunction_base``.
+This is a template
-parameters are:
+class whose parameters are:

 - a functor describing the operation of the mathematical function
 - the return type, computing from the types of the child expressions involved in the operation